buaaCCJ/InTreatment/README.md

 InTreatment
 ========
     A text adventure game developed with Unity3D
-    The player plays a psychiatrist in it.
+    The player acts as a psychiatrist in it.
 He needs to treat the family's mental illness and unlock the story through some minigames.
 Main Scene
 --------
 ![](https://github.com/buaaCCJ/InTreatment/raw/master/img/main_scene.png)